ibm-cloud-docs/vpc/security-group-usage-examples.md

 {:tip: .tip}
 {:download: .download}

-# Setting up security groups using the APIs
+# Setting up security groups by using the APIs
 {: #setting-up-security-groups-using-the-apis}

-The following example demonstrates how to create and manage security groups using the {{site.data.keyword.vpc_short}} APIs.
+The following example demonstrates how to create and manage security groups by using the {{site.data.keyword.vpc_short}} APIs.
 {:shortdesc}

 ## Prerequisites